-What is multiples analysis?
+What is Multiples Analysis?

-Under this process, each market value is to be converted into a standardized value that is relative to a key statistic.
-Finally, the valuation multiple is applied to a key statistic in order to accommodate variation between the group of assets being compared.
+Under this process, each company’s market value is to be converted into a standardized value that is relative to a key statistic.
+Finally, a range of valuation multiples is applied to the target company’s key statistic in order to accommodate variation between the group of assets being compared.

 Multiples used in multiples analysis can be classified as enterprise value multiples or equity multiples.
-The most common equity multiple is the P/E ratio or the price per earnings ratio while the most common enterprise value multiple is the EV/Sales or the enterprise value per net sales ratio.
+The most common equity multiple is the P/E ratio – or the price per earnings ratio – while the most common enterprise value multiple is the EV/Sales or the enterprise value per net sales ratio.

 Equity multiples are often used in equity valuation.
 Investors are more familiar with these than the enterprise value multiples.
 On the other hand, enterprise value multiples are more comprehensive and have more available multiples to be used.
 These multiples allow analysts to focus on key statistics that minimize differences in accounting policies.

-What are the advantages and disadvantages of the multiples analysis?
+What Are the Advantages and Disadvantages of the Multiples Analysis?

-The simplicity of using multiples in valuation is both an advantage and disadvantage.
+The simplicity of using multiples in valuation is both an advantage and a disadvantage.
 It is a disadvantage because it simplifies complex information into just a single value or a series of values.
-This effectively disregards other factors that affect a company’s intrinsic value such as growth or decline.
+This effectively disregards other factors that affect a company’s intrinsic value, such as growth or decline.
 However, this simplicity allows a financial analyst to make quick computations to assess a company’s value.

 Meanwhile, using multiple analysis can also lead to difficulty in comparing companies or assets.
 This is because companies, even when they seem to have identical business operations, may have different accounting policies.
 As such, multiples may be easily misinterpreted, and comparisons are not as conclusive.
 They need to be adjusted for different accounting policies.